 Razer Blade Stealth ultrabook has been introduced by San Diego-based Razer company.
 It specializes in gaming with an integrated Intel HD 520 graphics and a 12.5-inch touchscreen.
-Innovations such as the SwitchBlade UI and manufacture of portable gaming laptops has enhanced Razer company to actually compete with the competitors.
+Innovations such as the SwitchBlade UI and the manufacture of portable gaming laptops have enhanced Razer’s company to actually compete with the competitors.
 Blade Stealth is mainly made for gamers.

 The downside is greasy fingertips will leave an undesirable patchwork of unevenly glossy splotches in the matte finish.
 You can avoid this by avoiding consuming fatty foods such as French fries when using the ultrabook.

 Other features of Razer Blade Stealth ultrabook include 1 x Thunderbolt 3 (USB-C) charging port, HDMI 1.4b, a 3.5mm jack, and 2 x USB 3.0.
 The Thunderbolt 3 presence is to deliver 40Gbps of bandwidth thus making it possible to drive two concurrent 4K 60 Hz displays.
 Rubber pads on the bottom of Blade Stealth run almost the entire length of the notebook.